 We’re all going a little stir-crazy from the short moments outside.
 And it’s months before the next big project or activity.
 Even I start to lose motivation.

 It is much easier to give in to the blues with nothing to keep us motivated.
 So we have to come up with our own ideas.
-Here are three things to help you get through.
+Here are a few things to help you get through.

 Fake It Til You Make It